 This course takes people on a journey to explore the themes of recovery and understand its meaning to their lives and to the services they provide.
-Students will gain knowledge to understand the barriers to recovery, explore strategies to help recovery and create recovery oriented services to use tools that support recovery.
+Students will explore their values, reflect on their road to recovery and build upon their strengths and sense of capacity to set goals for themselves.